benfff85/advent-of-code-2019/README.md

 I think most of the performance degradation is because I clone my resource and robot maps every time the step method is called but not clear how this can easily be avoided.

+## Day 20

+Ring of sliding integer nodes.

+Created a LoopingList class that handled the placement and shifting of elements.
+Implemented based on a linked list.
+When an elements needed to be shifted it would first be removed from the list, then its new position calculated, then re-inserted. this helps avoid shifting one position at a time and repeated removal/inserts to the list.
+Took a while to come up with the shifted index algorithm but once done it was straight forward.

+Part two involved increasing the amount each node would be shifted, the existing solution handled this fine but if nodes were shifted one node at a time would have presented a significant performance isuse.

+## Day 21

+Monkey's hollering either numbers or waiting on computation to do so.

+Part one was straight forward, created essentially a tree and looped through all nodes repeatedly until the root node was calculated.

+Part two made you determine one of the monkey's numbers such that the two monkeys referenced by the root monkey had equal values.
+Took a manual approach to this one, I saw that as the monkey in questions value increased the one monkey referenced by root decreased and slowly was converging to the other monkey referenced by root.

+I looped through values 100000000 at a time until I got close to the value desired, then 10000 at a time.
+I used this value as a magic number and then iterated through possible values 1 at a time until finding the exact value.

 # 2023

 ## Day 1